MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="getalloclength"></a>CSimpleStringT:: GetAllocLength

-Bir `CSimpleStringT` nesnenin ayrılan uzunluğunu alır.
+`CSimpleStringT` nesnesinin ayrılan uzunluğunu alır.

 ### <a name="syntax"></a>Sözdizimi